 Offer Content – Going out on Twitter, Facebook or LinkedIn with a message that says, “buy our product!” is ineffective at best.
 We have found it far more useful to offer something of value to your prospective customers when posting.
 You could give away a link to an article, a blog post, or a video.
 It is completely acceptable to link to the work of others (as long as proper attribution is given).
 However, if you author the material, it positions you as an expert.

 Focus on Sales Not Clicks – One huge problem with many internet marketers is misalignment of objectives.
 You want to sell your product or service.
-Your internet marketing service wants to measure success in clicks, friends, followers, or some other metric that does not equate to sales.
-Our advice―if your goals are not aligned with the company you are paying for marketing services…run!
+They measure success in clicks, friends, followers or some other metric that does not equate to sales.
+Our advice: if your goals are not aligned with the company you are paying for marketing services…run!
 Interim goals are fine.
 Gaining a certain number of followers or obtaining a target click through rate are wonderful short-term objectives.
 However, the final objective of internet marketing is sales, full stop.
 Don’t lose sight of this.